 "I'm going to the hospitals of hospitals!!," John exclaimed like a quarterback who just won the Superbowl.
 "To see Doctor Atti, and to Become the Cure."
 It was hard to argue with a drifter who owned nothing but a few scattered belongings and a head full of hope marching down the street singing "Onward Christian soldiers."
-At least it was for O'Brien, the guy in charge by virtue of the depth and length of his police experience.
-The hard-bitten O'Brien felt the touch, too, the contagious virus of hope that could untwist tight brain cells and open up closed neuronal pathways that had been closed for business since childhood.
+At least it was do for O'Brien, the guy in charge by virtue of the depth and length of his police experience.
+The hard-bitten O'Brien felt touched and invaded by the contagious virus of hope that could untwist his tight, hard wired brain cells.
+And open up closed neuronal pathways that had been closed for business since childhood.
 "Are YOU okay?"
-Robinson asked O'Brien as he tried to refind connection between heaven, earth and imagination.
+Robinson asked O'Brien as the senior officer tried to refind connection between heaven, earth and imagination.
 "Yeah, I'm okay.
 I'm the one in charge.
-I'm supposed to be okay," O'Brien's reply, delivered officially, eyes firmly fixed on John, and the sky above, which was miraculously clearing up, featuring a prime view of the brightest star in the sky, in a Galaxy far, far away, whose ambassador was just across town.
+I'm supposed to be okay," O'Brien's reply, delivered officially.
+His eyes were firmly fixed on John, and the sky above.
+The latter miraculously cleared up.
+It featured a prime view of the brightest star in the sky, in a Galaxy far, far away.
+Whose ambassador was just across town.
 The old Greek in the Richmond apartment breathed out another sigh, in rhythm with the death rattle now blown up from a murmur to a percussion concerto involving all lobes of his lung, his heart and the part of his brain that dealt with the "why" questions.
 The Old Fart knew what was going on across the bridge in Vancouver.
 But it was not time yet to make his move.
 Death was to come when HE dictated.
-The "how" had been stolen from him, the "when" was now what he demanded as fair compensation owed for living a humanitarian life.
-Or maybe there was another reason to hold on, till the comic across the river got her own claws into-.
+The "how" had been stolen from him.
+The "when" was now what he demanded as fair compensation owed for living a humanitarian life.
+But there was another reason to hold on. .
 Back in the Comedy Kills gladiator pit, Atti continued the struggle, Passion and Cause....